lexfeathers/lexfeathers.ca/posts/firestorm-in-evening-demo.md

 With the arpeggio double-tracked, I found myself humming a melody, and words began to pop into my head: "every night I bury gold by the lake".

 The rest up till `0:54` came quickly.
 Sometimes when getting swept away by a demo like this, I kind of lose control and the music just happens instinctively.
 I sent it off to the band and my partner, pretty happy with how it sounded so far.
 Erin said the magic words "the instrumentation is very Pile-esque"[^1], and I immediately knew how to write the next section of the song.
-Pile has a lot of really sweet heavy moments in their prettier songs, and I thought the harmonically ambiguous bass line would sounds good as a lead riff with lots of dirt.
+Pile has a lot of really sweet heavy moments in their prettier songs, and I thought the harmonically ambiguous bass line would sound good as a lead riff with lots of dirt.

 The rest of the lyrics kind of fell out of me, considering how simple they are.
 I laid down some Osmose for atmospherics, and bam- it was a demo.
 The band was excited[^2] (admittedly more than I expected since this was such an off-the-cuff writing session).